 This article will discuss EpiPens, epinephrine, allergic reactions, and how the auto-injectors are used.
 It also looks at Medicare coverage, costs, and possible financial aid.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+- Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+- Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+- Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Healthcare providers prescribe epinephrine auto-injectors to people at risk of a severe allergic reaction, which is also known as anaphylaxis or anaphylactic shock.
-Anaphylaxis can happen quickly, and a person concerned about serious allergic reactions typically keeps an epinephrine injector with them at all times, at home and at work.
+Anaphylaxis can happen quickly, and a person concerned about serious allergic reactions typically keeps an epinephrine injector with them at all times, at home, and at work.

 A person can self-administer the injection, or another person can give it.
 Someone gives the injection by removing a safety cap from the device and then pressing the tip firmly against a person’s outer thigh until the device clicks, injecting the medicine.
+Many devices also come with a trainer pen that a person can use to practice injecting with.

 After receiving an epinephrine injection, the person should go to an emergency facility for further medical care.